-An array of vitamin B (B1, B2, B3, and B6) are also the chief constituents of this marvelous immune-boosting food.
+An array of vitamins B (B1, B2, B3, and B6) are also the chief constituents of this marvelous immune-boosting food.
 Broccoli is also rich in Beta carotene and the master antioxidant in the body, glutathione.
 All these minerals and vitamins together perform excellently to keep your immune system up to the mark.

 12. All Kinds Of Tea

-A cup of tea is just like a cup of immunity when it comes to its ingredients and their efficacy.
+A cup of tea is just like a cup of immunity when it comes to its ingredients and efficacy.
 The antioxidants called polyphenols and flavonoids are known for boosting up your immune system.
 The risk of heart disease lowers if we take a cup of tea daily.
-Green tea in particular is very much effective in increasing HDL cholesterol and decreasing LDL cholesterol, triglycerides, and total cholesterol.
+Green tea in particular, is very much effective in increasing HDL cholesterol and decreasing LDL cholesterol, triglycerides, and total cholesterol.
 It also affects blood lipids quite positively.
 Thus a cup of tea serves you as a great immunity booster.

 Feature Image Source: Pexels